laminlabs/lamindb/README.md

 artifact_latest.transform.versions.to_dataframe()      # all versions of the transform that created the artifact
 ```

-To can isolate changes, create a contribution branch and switch to it as in `git`:
+To isolate changes, create a contribution branch and switch to it as in `git`:

 ```shell
 lamin switch -c my_branch